jabostian/Adventures/TensorFlow/crash_course.md

 node in the graph represents a mathematical operation, and each connection or edge between nodes is a multidimensional data array, or tensor.**_

+###Sessions
+Here my notes on the course sessions/chapters.

 #### Framing
 **Regression model** predicts continuous values **Classification model** predicts discrete values